CalebTracey/ultrasound-app/README.md

 <img src=./document-example.png />
 <br />
 <br />
-If you want to use the admin privelages, uncomment the @CommandlineRunner method in the application's main method and login with the same credentials.
+If you want to use the admin privelages, uncomment the @CommandlineRunner method in the application's main method and then hit run.
+You'll then be able to login with the same credentials.
 Also, make sure your application.properties file is configured as such:
 <img src=./app.properties-example-local.png />